Urban Systems, Ph.D.

 - Introduction to computer programming.

-In addition to these degree requirements and the NYU Tandon general admission requirements, acceptance to the program will depend on (1) academic excellence, (2) research interests congruent with areas of urban scholarship and faculty research at NYU including the global campuses, and (3) positive recommendations (e.g., from former research advisors).
+In addition to these degree requirements and the NYU Tandon general admission requirements, acceptance to the program will depend on (1) academic excellence, (2) research interests congruent with areas of urban scholarship and faculty research at NYU including the global campuses, and (3) positive recommendations (e.g., from former employers or research advisors).

 The Ph.D. curriculum includes 54 credits of graduate coursework beyond the bachelor’s degree and 21 credits of dissertation research, totaling 75 credits.
 The student may use 30 credits from an approved master’s degree completed within 10 years of admission to the program, as well as 18 additional graduate credits subject to approval of the program director.
 The program also includes a qualifying exam, a research proposal, and the dissertation defense.

 To earn a doctoral degree in Urban Systems, the candidate must meet the following requirements: